 The running time is proportional to the amount of gas or propane you feed it.

 The proper generator setup can give you up to 150-200 running hours.
-After running your generator continuously for a long time, it’s strongly recommended to perform a few maintenance checks before using it again.
+After running your generator continuously for an extended period, it’s strongly recommended to perform a few maintenance checks before using it again.

-A 10,000-watt generator can be a good choice when looking for a backup power source for your home.
-When running on 20 lb propane, the generator should last for about 4-6 hours.
+A 10,000-watt generator can be a suitable choice for a backup power source in your home.
+When running on 20-pound propane, the generator should last approximately 4 to 6 hours.

-More propane supply will mean that the generator can run for hours.
-The amount of load will have an impact on the running time.
+A greater propane supply will enable the generator to run for more extended periods.
+The amount of load will affect the running time.
 In some cases, the condition of the generator will also affect the rate of fuel consumption.

 On average, a 12,000-watt generator running on 100 gallons of propane will run for 36 hours.
 Of course, the more propane you have in your tank, the longer the generator will run.